FAQ's

 Why would we want to reduce the protein breakdown in the body?

-Minimizing the need for protein breakdown in the body can lead to better maintenance and building of muscle mass.
+Minimising the need for protein breakdown in the body can lead to better maintenance and building of muscle mass.
 This can also help in reducing muscle soreness, fatigue, and the risk of injury.
 By reducing the amount of protein breakdown, the body has to do less work in replacing it.
 Consequently, recovery from exercise becomes faster and more efficient.

 Is this what the branch chain amino acids (BCAA) do?

 It has been beneficial to use the branch chain amino acids (BCAA) as free amino acids in various applications.
 These amino acids are vital for the muscles, and using them as free amino acids has advanced our understanding of amino acid biotechnology.
 However, recent research has shown that high-demand amino acids (HDAA) are lost at a much faster rate in sweat and urine than BCAA.
-In fact, HDAA are lost 7 times faster in sweat and 30 times faster in urine than BCAA.
+In fact, HDAA is lost 7 times faster in sweat and 30 times faster in urine than BCAA.
 This indicates that the demand for BCAA is not as high as that for HDAA.
-Additionally, the HDAA support four major areas of body functions, including energy systems, growth and recovery, structural integrity, and metabolism.
+Additionally, the HDAA supports four major areas of body functions, including energy systems, growth and recovery, structural integrity, and metabolism.

 Our research has shown that the body loses six specific amino acids at much faster rates in sweat and urine than other amino acids.
 These are referred to as high-demand amino acids (HDAA).
 These amino acids play a crucial role in various metabolic processes, including hormone production, neurotransmitter formation, DNA formation, folate metabolism, and others.